Bedworth Armistice Day Parade

 OUR STORY

-Mr. Lawrence had seen active service in the Great War and was instrumental in founding the Bedworth Branch of the Royal British Legion.
-In 1921, Alfred Lawrence organised the first Armistice Day Parade and so the tradition has carried on, through the Second World War and into the present day.
+Mr Lawrence had seen active service in the Great War and was instrumental in founding the Bedworth Branch of the Royal British Legion.
+In 1921, Alfred Lawrence organised the first Armistice Day Parade, so the tradition has continued through the Second World War and into the present day.

-After Alfred Lawrence the organisation was taken over by Tom Bucknall, a Great War veteran.
+After Alfred Lawrence, Tom Bucknall, a Great War veteran, took over the organisation.
 Tom oversaw the Parade until after the Second World War when the reins passed to Maurice Smart, a local businessman and war veteran who kept the Parade and Service going until 1986 when Frank Parsons, an ex-Royal Marine Commando and World War Two veteran, took over the organising role.

-There are many taking part in the parade including The Coventry Pipes and Drums, The Royal Marines Corps of Drums and 121 ATC Band.
-There are around 30 standard bearers and hundreds of veterans from all over the country who come to pay their respects for the fallen.
-The Navy, Army and Air Cadets also take part along with St. John Ambulance, Young Firemen, Boy Scouts, Girl Guides and local school children.
+Many participate in the parade, including The Coventry Pipes and Drums, The Royal Marines Corps of Drums and the 121 ATC Band.
+There are around 30 standard bearers and hundreds of veterans from all over the country who come to pay their respects to the fallen.
+The Navy, Army and Air Cadets also participate with St. John Ambulance, Young Firefighters, Scouts, Guides and local school children.

-In previous years this moving service has been punctuated by the roar of Wright Cyclone R-1820 engines as a DC-3 Dakota has made a low level run over the War Memorial.
+In previous years this moving service has been punctuated by the roar of Wright Cyclone R-1820 engines as a DC-3 Dakota has made a low-level run over the War Memorial.
 Sadly the Dakota has moved from its base at Bagington and is no longer available.
-The following year (2017) the committee secured the services of a Beechcraft Model 18 twin engine aircraft (built in 1939 and saw service in WW2) and crew who did a dead on run over the parade and once again poppy petals filled the November sky.
-Sadly, this has now been sold to a private buyer and has gone abroad.
+The following year (2017), the committee secured the services of a Beechcraft Model 18 twin-engine aircraft (built-in 1939 and saw service in WW2) and crew who did a dead-on run over the parade, and once again, poppy petals filled the November sky.
+Sadly, this has been sold to a private buyer and has gone abroad.

-In 2020, although it was a restricted service due to Covid-19, the committee managed to find an old Tiger Moth to do the flypast and drop poppies around Bedworth.
-Along with the haunting notes of the “Last Post”, the tears and the quiet pride of men and women gathered there, it was a service to remember.
+In 2020, although it was a restricted service due to Covid-19, the committee found an old Tiger Moth to do the flypast and drop poppies around Bedworth.
+It was a service to remember along with the haunting notes of the “Last Post”, the tears and the quiet pride of men and women gathered there.